WVU Medicine - Chestnut Ridge Center Philosophy

 ABOUT WVU MEDICINE – CHESTNUT RIDGE CENTER

 Chestnut Ridge Center, part of West Virginia University School of Medicine, offers short-term inpatient, a partial hospitalization program (PHP), and outpatient-based services for children, adolescents, and adults struggling with mental health issues and/or chemical dependency.
-The psychiatric hospital also provides an opioid-specific recovery program and medically monitored detoxification for adults.
+The psychiatric hospital also provides an opioid-specific recovery program and medically-monitored detoxification for adults.
+Specialized detoxification for pregnant women is available.

 TREATMENT & ASSESSMENT

-The adult addiction program includes a combination of 12-step immersion and evidence-based therapeutic methods.
+The adult addiction inpatient program includes a combination of 12-step immersion, evidence-based therapeutic methods, and strong family participation.
 Clients attend 12-step meetings, as well as participate in individual therapy and group counseling sessions.
-The opioid-specific program also incorporates medication-assisted therapy to minimize withdrawal symptoms and alleviate cravings.
-Outpatient sessions and the partial hospitalization program are held from 8 a.m. to 5 p.m. on weekdays.
+Life skills training, medication management, addiction education, relapse prevention, are also included in the program.

-To treat primary mental health disorders, Chestnut Ridge Center combines counseling services with medication management.
-Through therapeutic sessions, child and adolescent programs address relevant developmental issues, while adult treatment focuses on topics such as work and relationships.
-Life skills sessions address issues such as anger management, impulse control, values clarification, and decision-making skills.
-Family therapy and/or couples counseling may also be a recommended.
+To treat primary mental health disorders, Chestnut Ridge Center offers partial hospitalization and inpatient programs which combine counseling services with medication management.
+Through therapeutic sessions, child and adolescent programs address relevant developmental issues.

-Chestnut Ridge Center employs a large, multidisciplinary staff comprised of psychiatrists, psychologists, social workers, substance abuse counselors, mental health specialists, registered nurses, and dieticians.
+Chestnut Ridge Center employs a large, multidisciplinary staff comprised of psychiatrists, psychologists, social workers, rehabilitation specialists, mental health specialists, registered nurses, and dieticians.

 ACCOMMODATIONS & AMENITIES

 As a hospital, Chestnut Ridge Center offers a therapeutic, clinical, and safe atmosphere conducive to patient stabilization, with separate, designated units for adults, children, and adolescents.
-Patients are closely monitored and have 24/7 access to medical attention and nursing care.
-According to Rehabs.com survey responses, most respondents approved of accommodations and the cleanliness of the facilities.
+According to 12 Rehabs.com survey responses, most respondents approved of the cleanliness of the facilities with four out of five stars.

 WHAT ALUMNI SAY